Little Monsters (1989 film): Production

-Other key locations were the Wilmington National Cemetery and Wrightsville Beach.
+Other key locations were the Wilmington National Cemetery, Wrightsville Beach, and Forest Hills Global Elementary - where the infamous “Who put piss in my apple juice!” scene was filmed.

 The film has at least three known and unreleased deleted scenes.
 According to one of the film's set production assistants, Steve Head, a sequence in which little monsters use a flamethrower to "clean" an underworld dining room was filmed but deleted from the movie.
 It was a continuation of the dining room scene that ends with Maurice putting a chocolate cake in his jacket; and it introduced the flamethrower that Maurice uses in the third act.
 "It must have taken us at least half a day to film that one shot," he said.
 "The local fire department brought one of their trucks out to the cement plant.
 It was on stand-by in case anything went wrong.
 We did one shot and it was great.
 No problem.
 Gary Bierend was the Special Effects Coordinator.
 He operated the flamethrower.
 Will Purcell assisted.
 I don’t know why they cut it from the film."
 A monsters’ underworld filing room scene was filmed and deleted.
-Some of its filming can be seen in the behind-the-scene footage on the Vestron Video Collector's Series Blu-ray.
+Some of its filming can be seen in the behind-the-scenes footage on the Vestron Video Collector's Series Blu-ray.
 And according to the film's special effects make-up supervisor, Robert Short, another filmed and deleted sequence was an evil toy clown scene.
 The clown, puppeteered by Short, springs out of the floorboards and threatens Brian, Todd and Kiersten after they enter Boy's room.

 Post-production visual effects were created by director Richard Greenberg's company R/Greenberg Associates (now R/GA) in New York.